Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/linkchecker/index.md

 crate, but it turns out URLs aren't that easy to work with.

-After searching google for about 10 minutes and scanning through dozens of StackOverflow questions I wasn't able to find an expression which would match *all* the types of URLs I expected while also avoiding punctuation like a trailing full stop or when a link is in parentheses.
+After searching google for about 10 minutes and scanning through dozens of StackOverflow questions I wasn't able to find an expression which would match *all* the types of URLs I expected while also avoiding punctuation like a trailing full stop or when a link is in parentheses, and detecting links don't have a scheme (e.g. `./README.md` instead of `file:///README.md`).

 This reminds me of a popular quote...